The Benefits of Fashion eCommerce Platform Integration

 Woman with a variation of products

-When it comes to fashion ecommerce, presentation is everything.
-Fashion listings with multiple images outperform single image listings by 40%.
+When it comes to fashion eCommerce, presentation is everything.
+66% of consumers want at lease 3 product images whilst online shopping.
 Therefore, ensuring your product listings are high quality across all your sales platforms is crucial.
-When your sales platforms are not integrated, this can mean huge amounts of time spent manually updating each individual sales platform with the ongoing ever-changing headband sales information.
+When your sales platforms are not integrated, this can mean huge amounts of time spent manually updating each sales platform with the ongoing ever-changing headband sales information.

 This is either your own time spent repeating an already time-consuming exercise, or the time of your paid employee.
 Having a connected system or systems removes the need for duplicated data input and increases the time efficiency of your business processes.